sjpierce/Pierce.AEA2024/README.md

     scheme, fonts, etc. for my slides.
   - `Pierce.AEA2024.Rproj`: This is an RStudio project file.
 It contains some settings for working with the project in that software.
-  - `README.md`: This file is obtained by knitting the `README.Rmd` file and is used by GitHub to display information about the repository.
+  - `README.md`: This file is obtained by knitting the `README.qmd` file and is used by GitHub to display information about the repository.
     Do not edit it manually: just re-knit `README.qmd` to update it.
 In R Studio, you can read the formatted version by opening the file and